FastLED/FastLED/README.md

 your RGB values, as well as low level classes for abstracting out access to pins and SPI hardware, while still keeping things as fast as possible.

+Quick note for people installing from GitHub repo zips, rename the folder FastLED before copying it to your Arduino/libraries folder.
+Github likes putting -branchname into the name of the folder, which unfortunately, makes Arduino cranky!

 We have multiple goals with this library:

 * Quick start for new developers - hook up your leds and go, no need to think about specifics of the led chipsets being used